simonleandergrimm/kindle-to-anki/README.md

 # Creating Ankis based on your Kindle highlights

-Fetches Kindle highlights from Readwise, selects the most relevant highlights using Claude, and turns them into Anki cards.
+Fetches Kindle highlights from Readwise, selects the most relevant excerpts using Claude Sonnet 3.5, and turns them into Anki cards.
 [Let me know](https://github.com/simonleandergrimm/kindle-to-anki/issues) if you find bugs or have ideas for improvement!

 ## Prerequisites